Registering and using extensions

 Using the schema editor add extension menuLink copied!

 You can add a content editor extension to a schema using the "Add extension" menu in the Schema Editor.
 When there are any non-global content editor extensions registered on a hub (those registered without the "Enable for all content types" checkbox enabled), then these content editor extensions will appear in the "Add extension" menu.
 Choose the extension that you want and it will be added to the schema.

 In the example below, the "JSON editor" extension is added to the schema.

 Previewing a content editor extensionLink copied!

 You can use the schema editor to preview how the content editor extension will appear in the content form.
-When a content editor extension is enabled for a content type, it will replace the entire content editing form.

 The image below shows a preview of how the content form will be displayed for a content type with the "JSON editor" extension enabled.
 The extension UI replaces the content editing interface.